MustardChef/WSABuilds/README.md

 - Open an [issue in Github](https://github.com/MustardChef/WSABuilds/issues) or [join the Discord](https://github.com/MustardChef/WSABuilds#join-the-discord) and describe the issue with sufficent detail

-**Help me, I am having problems with installing WSA on Windows 10**
+**Help me, I am having problems with installing WSA on Windows™ 10**

 - I am not working on the patch, and nor claim to.
 Open an issue in the Discord or Github, and I will try to assist you with the problem if possible.
 For full support visit the project homepage and open an issue there: https://github.com/cinit/WSAPatch/issues/